hauler-dev/hauler-docs/docs/guides-references/cluster-images.md

 sidebar_label: Fetch Cluster Images
 ---

-It may be difficult to understand exactly what `content` is actively within your environment.
-Below is a simple way to generate a list of all images running in your environment, store it as an environment variable, and show the list by echoing the environment variable.
+It can be difficult to know exactly what images are actively running in your environment.
+Below is a simple way to generate a list of every image in a running cluster, store it as an environment variable, and turn that list into a [Hauler manifest](hauler-manifests.md) you can sync into your store.

+Capturing your cluster's images as a manifest makes the set reproducible: you can version-control it, review changes over time, and re-sync the exact same content on demand — so rebuilding a haul or standing up the cluster again in a disconnected environment is repeatable rather than a manual scramble.

 ## Fetch Cluster Images